MRtrix3/mrtrix3/docs/installation/mac_install.rst

            (edit as appropriate) ``export PATH=/path/to/Qt5/5.X.X/clang_64/bin:$PATH``
        - Set the CFLAG variable for eigen
            (edit as appropriate) ``export EIGEN_CFLAGS="-isystem /where/you/extracted/eigen"``
-           Make sure *not* to include ``/Eigen`` in the path name - use the folder in which it resides instead!
+           Make sure *not* to include the final ``/Eigen`` folder in the path name - use the folder in which it resides instead!

 Git setup
 ---------